Skip to content

 • shoot five baskets

-Practise one planned wait every day
+Practise one planned wait each day

 • pause